Getting started with Flex Template for Web

 Note: If you want to use test data in development make sure that "Viewing test data" toggle is on.
 This way no real money will be used.
 In production make sure that the toggle is off.

 - Log in to Console and go to Build → Payments

 - In the section Stripe configuration paste your secret key to "Stripe secret key" field and save the changes.

-Note: secret key and publishable key needs to match with each others.
-You can't use publishable key from different Stripe account than the secret key - or mix test keys and live keys.
+Note: The secret key and publishable key need to match with each other.
+You can't use a publishable key from a different Stripe account than the secret key - or mix test keys and live keys.

 If you wish to create a new one, click "+ Create a token" button, give it a name and make sure all Public scopes are selected.
 Create the token and copy its value.